gokulkrishh/how-it-works/src/pages/react/virtual-dom/index.md

 #### Step 2: Diff changes

 To compare changes in VDOM, we need a **diffing algorithm**.
-So we will take basic principles of react [reconciliation](https://reactjs.org/docs/reconciliation.html) diffing algorithm.
+For that, we will take basic principles of react [reconciliation](https://reactjs.org/docs/reconciliation.html) diffing algorithm.

 React implements a heuristic O(n) algorithm based on the following assumptions.